 There is a lot to worry about when a baby is due.
 Unless you pack everything ahead of time, there’s a high chance that something will be forgotten, if not by you, then by your flustered partner.

 No matter how well-prepared you are, we understand at JuJuBe that mistakes happen.
 You’re about to deliver a baby - blankets and baby bottles are probably the last thing on your mind!
-To help you stay prepared when those labor pains start kicking in, we suggest packing your baby bag well in advance so you’re not left scrambling for things as you head to the hospital.
+To help you stay prepared when those labor pains start kicking in, we've compiled an all-inclusive hospital bag checklist, so you can start packing your baby bag well in advance and you’re not left scrambling for things as you head to the hospital.

 To stay prepared for your baby’s arrival, pack these items in our diaper bag checklist for the hospital well before your due date.
 That way, when baby starts calling, all you have to do is grab your bag and go.